saltzm/async_io_uring/README.md

 useful.
 This is my first actual Zig project and I love it so far.

 Files:
 * `src/client.zig`: Echo client.
+All I/O (including reading from stdin) is non-blocking except for the debug logging.
 * `src/server.zig`: Echo server.
 Handles multiple concurrent connections.
-All I/O is non-blocking except for the debug logging :)
+All I/O is non-blocking except for the debug logging.
 * `src/benchmark.zig`: A silly benchmarking loop to check throughput from the perspective of a client sending "hello" over and over again.
 * `src/async_io_uring.zig`: Partially implemented wrapper for `IO_Uring` that